 It’s important to note that UK sleep-trained dentists are not diagnosing.

-They are assessing according to an agreed, published protocol and acting within the bounds of their professional indemnity insurance9, 10 (which is important!).
+They are assessing according to an agreed, published protocol and acting within the bounds of their professional indemnity insurance9, 10 (which is kind of important!).

 Unless you’re a sleep-trained dentist in the UK, you need to refer EVERYONE to their GP (primary care physician – PCP) for the doctor to decide who should be referred for a sleep study after which the most appropriate treatment can be discussed.
 You might well see the patient again for the fitting of an oral appliance.